 The built-in array() data type has many ways that it can be manipulated.
 One of those ways is through the array_shift() function that treats an array as a queue, taking array elements from the front of the queue and moving up all of the other items in the array.
-When you define an array that… Click here to read the remainder of “PHP array_shift() With Non-Numeric Keys.”
+When you define an array that… Hankering to get the remainder of “PHP array_shift() With Non-Numeric Keys?”
+Click this link!

 Even though PHP has an intrinsic array data type you as the programmer have the ability to manipulate arrays in several different ways.
 PHP can manipulate the array() data type as though it were a stack data structure through two simple functions, array_push() and array_pop() which just reinforces how versatile PHP can be.
-This article… Continue reading the rest of “PHP array_push() Function.”
+This article… Click here to continue reading the rest of “PHP array_push() Function.”

 Unlike most languages, when you need to extract a few random elements from an array, PHP provides built-in functionality.
 The PHP array_rand() function will return either a random index or key, or an array of random indices or keys, given an input of an array and the number of indices or keys to return.
-PHP… Craving to get the rest of “PHP array_rand() Function?”
-Use this link!
+PHP… Craving to get the remainder of “PHP array_rand() Function?”
+Click this!

 PHP is a great little language with a lot of neat functions to help you manipulate arrays and strings.
 It’s obvious why it is one of the more popular languages for developing on the backend of web sites.
 Often I find myself needing to wrap an array of strings in a list of HTML or… Needing to read the remainder of “PHP Imploded Wrap?”
 Click this!